-David A. Hyman, M.D., J.D., is a Professor of Law at Georgetown Law.
-Before joining Georgetown Law faculty, he was the H. Ross and Helen Workman Chair in Law and Professor of Medicine at the University of Illinois, where he directed the Epstein Program in Health Law and Policy.
-He focuses his research and writing on the regulation and financing of health care.
-He has taught on health care regulation, civil procedure, insurance, medical malpractice, law & economics, professional responsibility, and tax policy.
+David A. Hyman, M.D., J.D., is the Scott K. Ginsburg Professor of Health Law & Policy at Georgetown University.
+Professor Hyman focuses his research and writing on the regulation and financing of health care.
+He teaches or has taught health care regulation, civil procedure, insurance, medical malpractice, law & economics, professional responsibility, and tax policy.

-While serving as special counsel to the Federal Trade Commission, Professor Hyman was principal author and project leader for the first joint report ever issued by the Federal Trade Commission and Department of Justice, “Improving Health Care: A Dose of Competition” (2004).
-He is also the author of Medicare Meets Mephistopheles, which was selected by the U.S. Chamber of Commerce/National Chamber Foundation as one of the top ten books of 2007.
-He has published widely in student edited law reviews and peer reviewed medical, health policy, and law journals.
+While serving as Special Counsel to the Federal Trade Commission, Professor Hyman was principal author and project leader for the first joint report ever issued by the Federal Trade Commission and Department of Justice, “Improving Health Care: A Dose of Competition” (2004).
+He is also the author of Medicare Meets Mephistopheles, which was selected by the U.S. Chamber of Commerce/National Chamber Foundation as one of the top ten books of 2007, and the co-author (with Charles Silver) of Overcharged: Why Americans Pay Too Much for Health Care (2018).
+He has published widely in student-edited law reviews and peer-reviewed medical, health policy, law, and economics journals.